Blog Post

 CLion

 CLion is a C++ IDE developed by JetBrains.
-It’s primarily written in Java, and it’s based on JetBrains’s own IDE infrastructure that is shared among other popular Java products, including IntelliJ IDEA, PyCharm, and WebStorm.
+It’s written primarily in Java, and it’s based on JetBrains’ own IDE infrastructure that’s shared among other popular Java products, including IntelliJ IDEA, PyCharm, and WebStorm.
 CLion’s support for CMake projects is very good, so you usually don’t need to spend a lot of time getting a CMake-based project working.

 CLion also integrates well with some linting tools we use, including clang-tidy and clang-format.
 To ensure this works seamlessly, we configure CLion to always use a specific version of clang-tidy and clang-format and not what it comes bundled with, because it’s important that every developer on the team lints and formats the codebase in the same way.